Resourcefulness of non-classical continuous-variable quantum gates: Resourcefulness of Gates

 Formally, we can write the right-hand side as:

-If $s_{i+1} > s_{i}$, the former expression diverges almost everywhere in $\alpha_{1}, \alpha_{3}$, whereas for $s_{i+1} = s_{i}$ it reduces to the delta distribution, imposing $\alpha_{1} = \alpha_{3}$.
+If $s_{i+1} > s_{i}$, the former expression diverges almost everywhere in $\alpha_{1}, \alpha_{3}$ and it is more singular than a delta distribution, while for $s_{i+1} = s_{i}$ it reduces to the delta distribution, imposing $\alpha_{1} = \alpha_{3}$.
 Now if $\Lambda^{(-s_{i}, s_{i+1})}_{\hat{U}}$ were to be a regular, positive semidefinite function \footnote{We shall assume that whenever an $s$-ordered quasiprobability is regular and non-negative, it also belongs to the Schwartz space of rapidly decreasing function, so that no issues of convergence can arise with respect to tempered distributions.
-This is typically the case, since this probability density functions decay as Gaussians for large absolute values of their arguments.}, the result of the left-hand side in eq. (\ref{eq:proofU}) cannot be divergent, even if $\Lambda^{(-s_{i+1},s_{i+1})}_{\hat{U}^{\dagger}} $ is a very singular distribution, which implies that indeed $\Lambda^{(-s_{i}, s_{i+1})}_{\hat{U}}$ can never be a regular probability density function if $s_{i+1} > s_i$.
-Notice that when $s_{i+1} = s_i$ we could have, in the best case, that $\Lambda^{(-s_{i}, s_{i+1})}_{\hat{U}}$ is as singular as a delta distribution and then eq. (\ref{eq:proofU}) still holds even if the right-hand side diverges for $\alpha_{1} = \alpha_{3}$.
+This is typically the case, since this probability density functions decay as Gaussians for large absolute values of their arguments.}, the result of the left-hand side in Eq. (\ref{eq:proofU}) cannot be divergent, even if $\Lambda^{(-s_{i+1},s_{i+1})}_{\hat{U}^{\dagger}} $ is a very singular distribution, which implies that indeed $\Lambda^{(-s_{i}, s_{i+1})}_{\hat{U}}$ can never be a regular probability density function if $s_{i+1} > s_i$.
+Notice that when $s_{i+1} = s_i$ we could have, in the best case, that $\Lambda^{(-s_{i}, s_{i+1})}_{\hat{U}}$ is as singular as a delta distribution and then Eq. (\ref{eq:proofU}) still holds even if the right-hand side diverges for $\alpha_{1} = \alpha_{3}$. \end{proof}